 This course offers an overview for students preparing for graduation exams.
 It provides comprehensive preparation including in-depth review and exam-taking strategies for the California Acupuncture Licensing Exam and NCCAOM Certificate Exams.
 It provides a review of the core materials of the whole MSTCM curriculum: acupuncture, herbology, TCM foundation and diagnosis, various TCM specialties including internal and external medicine, dermatology, traumatology and orthopedics, geriatrics, gynecology and obstetrics, pediatrics, ophthalmology and otolaryngology, family medicine, and emergency care.
-Prerequisite: third-year student
+Prerequisite: AC621, AC731, CM423, HB522, WM624, WM734; may be taken concurrently with WM624, WM734